AminaB/tutoFlutter/note.md

 - use VoidCallback, if the function do not have input and return nothing

 - the (...) infront of list, pull all the values out of it (we cand add directly values of the list to other list)

+# depracated widgets
+ we can migrate to their new equivalent

+- RaisedButton -> ElevatedButton
+- FlatButton -> TextButton
+- OutlineButton -> OutlinedButton